Control Statements

 {% endfor %}

-Or each character in the string
+Or iterate over each character in a string:

 {% for letter in name %}